Four Main Reasons for Cesarean

 Four Main Reasons for Cesarean and How to Safely Avoid Them

-common, does not mean they are always unnecessary; however, sometimes they are.
+There are four common reasons as to why women have initial Cesareans.
+Just because they are common, does not mean they are always unnecessary; however, sometimes they are.
 There are also many other reasons that a woman may need a C-section that are not included here.
-The best way for you to determine what your C-section was for is to contact the medical records office at the hospital where you birthed and make a request for your operative report.
-It is not uncommon for the reason noted in your report to be different than what you were told.
-Knowing what is in your operative report can help you better prepare yourself with the information listed here:
+The best way for someone to determine what the C-section was for is to contact the medical records office at the hospital where they birthed and make a request for the operative report.
+As doulas we suggest all of our VBAC clients obtain their OP reports as soon as they can so they can have a deeper understanding as to why the provider said they had a Cesarean.
+It is not uncommon for the reason noted in the report to be different than what they were told.
+Knowing what is in the operative report can help them better prepare with the information listed here:

 Malpresentation (Baby in Wrong Position or Breech)